 Carefully cut along your pencil marks using your jigsaw.
 Yes, I often work in pajamas. 😛

-I’m using the roundover edge for a simple and smooth edge.
+I’m using the ’roundover’ style for a simple and smooth edge.

 Once you’ve finished making all of your cuts, test the fit to make sure that your bench seat fits properly.
 When building a bench seat it’s all about the checks and double checks.
-We know that it should since we tested the posterboard already – but you can never be too sure. 😉 Once it fits you can breathe a sigh of relief.
+We know that it should fit perfectly since we tested the posterboard already – but you can never be too sure. 😉 Once it fits you can breathe a sigh of relief.

 Painting a Wooden Homemade Bench

 This DIY chair bench will be heading to my kids’ school so I’ve decided to paint it using the school colors of blue and gold.
 Before painting your chairs make sure to clean and prep them.
 Click here to see How I Prep Painted Furniture.
 The chairs are painted all blue.
 You can find great quality furniture paint online HERE.

 To add a touch of gold the center bar along the back of the chairs are taped off using Scotch Blue Platinum.
 It’s my favorite painter’s tape lately because it tears at a perfect 90-degree angle every time!
-The center bar is painted in a bold sunshine yellow.
+The center bar is first painted in bold sunshine yellow paint.

 Don’t forget to seal your painted furniture for protection.
 The painted surface is distressed along the edges and sealed with a Clear Satin Sealer using my favorite yellow detailer sponge.

 If you are just starting out you can start at the beginning with How to Paint Furniture – a Beginners Guide.

 Staining a Wooden Bench Seat

 I love the wood grain of these solid wood panels and don’t want to paint over the pattern.
-Make sure to sand the entire bench seat smooth paying extra attention to the notches.
+Make sure to sand the entire DIY bench seat smooth paying extra attention to the notches.
 Use a fine grit sandpaper for best results.
 After you sand the seat you can stain the seat.